mnooner256/pyqrcode/docs/rendering.rst

 The method draws the QR code using a set of horizontal lines.
 By default, no background is drawn, i.e. the resulting code has a transparent background.
-The default foreground color is black.
+The default module color is black.

 .. code-block:: python